rory81/growing_funds/README.md

 - able to email the site owner in case of misuse or fraud or any other questions
 - able to update personal/delivery information in the profile page

-These items are also beneficial for the admin if these elements go smoothly Below the several (future) functionalities are mentioned, per user group.
+These items are also beneficial for the admin, eventhough the admin isn't mentioned as a separate group,  If these elements go smoothly the less work it is for the admin to support the app.
+Three user stories were not finished:
+1) See how many people actually have donated.
+This wasn't done, because the site has the number of views to determine popularity of a project and percentage raised (and a progress bar) to see how far the host is from reaching the goal.
+2) Adding Favorites, so that the user can decide on a later date if they want to pledge and if so can easily find them.
+This issue will be added to the backlog.
+3) The host can see which reward and corresponding amount is most popular by the users.
+T

+Below the several (future) functionalities are mentioned, per user group.

 ##### The Site User